 The koala is a marsupial that is native to Australia.
 They live most of their lives in the eucalyptus trees of Australia and it is the only leaf that they eat.
 They do not drink but instead obtain the moisture they need from the eucalypt leaves.
 Because of the low protein content in these leaves and their slow metabolic rate, the koala usually sleeps for 19 hours per day.
 Contrary to popular belief their fur is coarse and not soft and cuddly.
 They are sometimes mistakenly called koala bears, but, in fact they are not members of the bear family.
 In recent years the koala population has come under threat from the ever increasing encroachment of humans into their habitat and the appearance of a disease, Chlamydia, for which there is no known cure.

 The Andean Condor is a vulture-like species of bird.
 It is one of the largest flying birds and inhabits the open grasslands and alpine areas in high mountain regions of western South America.
 The adult condor is of a uniform black, with the exception of a fill of white feathers nearly surrounding the base of the neck and, especially in the males, large patches or bands of white on the wings. it has a wing span of up to 3.5 meters and can soar incredibly gracefully up to heights of 5000 metres.
 They are experts at using the updrafts created by the mountains and valleys to cover large areas while foraging.
 Many condors have died from the pesticides that are carried through the food chains.
 The number of Andean Condors has decreased rapidly in recent years but rescue attempts are being made through captive-breeding programs.

-If you found this English vocabulary about Endangered Species useful, share it with others:
+If you found this English Vocabulary about Endangered Species interesting or useful, let others know about it: